MDRRC/Rc5ToXPressnet/readme.md

  * [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) for graphic control of the display.

 ## Programming without building the code by yourself on Windows
-Although the Arduino enviroment is relative easy to use, adding libraries and building / selecting the correct board might be difficult when someone starts with Arduino.
+Although the Arduino environment is easy in use, adding libraries and building / selecting the correct board might be difficult when someone starts with Arduino.
 So this part describes how to flash the Arduino Mega 2560 (Pro Embed) without building the code yourself.

  * First download and install the Arduino IDE.
  * Download the ZIP file from this project and unzip it.
  * Open flash.bat with a text editor and correct if required the location of the Arduino executable path and the comport.
  * Save and close the file.
  * Double click on the batch file.
-At the end of the flash cycle a screens as shown below should be visible, if a lot of errors are shown check the avrdude location and / or com port.
+At the end of the flash cycle a screen as shown below should be visible, if a lot of errors are shown check the avrdude location and / or com port.
+Also check if the "  are at the right locations.
  ![](https://github.com/MDRRC/Rc5ToXPressnet/blob/master/Doc/flashbatexample.JPG)
  * The Mega2560 should now be programmed and when ready the start screen appears on the display.